komish/config_files/README.md

-# config_files
+# Configuration File Repository
-Configuration File Repository
+Configs, dotfiles, and settings for commonly used applications